 People usually blog about the ‘best’ and the ‘worst’ books they have read, but to me, a book can never not teach you something new or fascinating, and so I’ll just say that I read very inspiring books in 2018.
 Let’s check them out.

 So, the stats go like this – I read 20,683 pages in 100 books; my shortest book read was the beautiful ‘My Purple Scented Novel’ by Ian McEwan which was a cute 34 pages.
-My longest book read was ‘Sacred Games’ by Vikram Chandra but the old edition of the book before the Netflix series adaptation which divided the book into two novels in a series.
+My longest book read was ‘Sacred Games’ by Vikram Chandra but the old edition of the book before the Netflix series adaptation.
 That was 992 pages and it was an awesome thrilling and epic read.

-The last book of 2018 was read on the very last day of the year, 31st December and yet again I chose a Ruskin Bond book of short stories on his notorious but lazy uncle called ‘Life with Uncle Ken’.
+The last book of 2018 was read on the very last day of the year, 31st December and yet again I chose a Ruskin Bond book of short stories ‘Life with Uncle Ken’ based on his notorious but lazy uncle.
 It’s part of his ‘Rusty’ fiction which just keeps on getting funnier with every reading; my students love Uncle Ken and his crazy antics.

 In the middle of these two books were 98 books that made up my recreational reading as well as research reading for 2018.